 Also yesterday, Haslam took out a full page ad in the Plain Dealer in which he promised that his family will be “active participants in the communities of Cleveland and Northeast Ohio,” “not just with the football team.”
 And this is how he’s going to do it.
 The political party that’s identified our nation’s most pressing threats as rich people not having enough money, poor people having too much health care, and the President is black, is now the official political party of the Cleveland Browns.

-Special salute to Ryan for telling Colt McCoy that he “enjoyed watching [McCoy] play at Oklahoma State,” and especially for blankly asking Haslam if the Browns were “an expansion team.”
+Special salute to Ryan for having told University of Texas grad Colt McCoy that he “enjoyed watching [McCoy] play at Oklahoma State,” and especially for having asked Haslam if the Browns were “an expansion team.”
 Next stop on Ryan’s campaign tour, One World Trade Center.
 “Didn’t there used to be a different building here?”

 Of course the other big news in Berea yesterday was the introduction of new Browns President and CEO Joe Banner.
 Zac Jackson at Fox Sports Ohio points out that we’ve heard it all before here plenty, and of course there’s no losing in a press conference like this, especially after the act that these guys are following.
 But this from Banner is really great: